-Recently, I looked at one perspective on a discovery in 1933 of wild hops in Massachusetts.
-1933 is the year beer was re-legalised in America.
-That particular account did not view the wild vine as potentially useful for commercial brewing.
-Rather, it was reflective, musing on the hop as an emblem for a lost pioneer spirit.
+Recently, I looked at one perspective (1933) on wild hops.
+In that year, beer was re-legalised in America.
+That account did not view the wild vine as potentially useful for commercial brewing.
+Rather, it was reflective, musing on the hop as emblem for the lost pioneer spirit.

 Since the early 1900s wild hops have been used in breeding programs, famously by Professor Salmon at Wye in England.
 This has resulted in some well-known varieties.
 Bullion and Brewer’s Gold are two early examples.
 Both were widely used in North American and some other brewing.